Tag Archives: Turn In

 Lesson #19

-Producing transcripts & more
+Producing records & more

 In the Production module, you turn in order parts, archive records and other files, prepare files and invoices, and send out and track your products.